lrq3000/mlabwrap-purepy/README.rst

 * Documentation.
 * setuptools configuration, so you can install mlabwrap with a single pip invocation!
 See below for details.
+* Tested on Matlab 2018b
+* Preliminary support for Python 3 (tested on Windows), in addition to Python 2.7 support

 Quickstart
 ----------